LuSeKa/Arduino_AdvancedConcepts/README.md

 The output is formatted so that it can be viewed on the IDE's built-in serial plotter.

-At the same time, the user can set paramters and control the output via the IDE's serial monitor.
+At the same time, the user can set paramters and control the output via the IDE's (or any other) serial monitor.

 The program can be configured via a config file - no need to touch any outher files (e.g. comment out things here and there...)